 Based on the criteria above, we selected the following six world ETFs that could be of interest to you and which follow three different indices.
 Note that we chose the following criteria for all of them:

-• Only accumulating funds to avoid 30% tax on dividends
+- Only accumulating ETFs to avoid the 30% tax on dividends

 The performance of world ETFs